From

 From World Book: Unknown soldier.
 After World War I

-the bodies of many soldiers killed in battle could not be
+found that the bodies of many soldiers killed in battle

-of these soldiers.
-Each government chose a symbolic
+Each government chose a symbolic unknown soldier, buried

-capital, and built a monument in honor of the soldier.
+built a monument in honor of the soldier.
+Belgium placed

-Belgium placed its unknown soldier in a tomb at the base
+its unknown soldier in a tomb at the base of

-of the Colonnade of the Congress in Brussels.
-Britain
+the Colonnade of the Congress in Brussels.
+Britain buried

-buried its unknown soldier beneath the Arc de Triomphe in
+France buried its unknown soldier beneath the Arc de

-the monument to Victor Emmanuel II, the first king of a
+Victor Emmanuel II, the first king of a united Italy, in

 The unknown soldier of the United States was one of four